CCorrea91/mixed-messages/README.md

 ## Introduction

-Message generator which outputs random jokes everytime the user runs the program.
+Message generator which outputs random jokes using an array of joke parts.

 ## Technologies

 * Javascript ES9
-* Other languages maybe?
+* Node